smsharma/point-cloud-galaxy-diffusion/README.md

-# A point cloud approach to field level generative modeling
+# A point cloud approach to field level generative modeling<!-- omit from toc -->

 Carolina Cuesta-Lazaro and Siddharth Mishra-Sharma